The Yummy Life

 snowflake tag snowflake to-from tag

 These tags were printed on sticker paper.
 It's easy to cut them out and stick them right on the jar.
 That way the mixing instructions are attached and handy.
-Add a bow to pretty it up.
+Add a bow if you like to pretty it up.

 labeled jars bows on jars